Parents: Amir Locke 'executed'; mayor halts no-knock entries

-Mayor Jacob Frey said the moratorium is effective immediately and will ban requests for and the execution of warrants in which police do not announce themselves.

-Frey said that while the moratorium is in place, he and police leadership will work with national experts to review the department's policy on no-knock warrants and suggest revisions.
+Mayor Jacob Frey said while the moratorium is in place, he and police leadership will review and revise department policy with the help of two experts who helped shape Breonna's Law, the ban on no-knock warrants that was imposed in Louisville, Kentucky, following the death of Breonna Taylor in a botched raid at her home in 2020.

 “No matter what information comes to light, it won’t change the fact that Amir Locke’s life was cut short,” Frey said in a statement.